 Lateral Flow Tests FAQs

-We will provide those participating with the most up to date Instructions for use along with their test kits.
-Participants will be asked to ensure they use these, and not the ones that are pre-packaged in the test kits.
+We will provide those participating with the most up to date Instructions For Use (IFU) along with their test kits.
+Participants will be asked to ensure they use the IFU handed out, and not the ones that are pre-packaged in the test kits.

-The Instructions for Use set out clearly how to use the test kits, or how to support someone to do so.
+The IFU set out clearly how to use the test kits, or how to support someone to do so.
 They also provide a number to call if there are any problems with the test kits.